7 Best Exercises to Lower Blood Pressure while Keeping Fit

 It is recommended to add resistance training into your exercise regime at least two days a week.
 Resistance training (or weight training) strengthens the muscles and bones.
 When performing resistance exercises remember to involve the major muscle groups (legs, chest, abdomen, arms).
 To avoid injury, build up your exercise plan slowly.

-Consult your primary care practitioner before starting any major increase in physical activity, and in particular before starting resistance training, and follow their recommendations.
+Consult your primary care practitioner before starting any major increase in physical activity, and in particular before starting resistance training, and follow their weight loss counseling recommendations.

 The articles provided on this website are for informational purposes only.
 In addition, it is written for a generic audience and not a specific case; therefore, this information should not be used for diagnostic or medical treatment.
 This site does not attempt to replace the patient-physician relationship and fully recommends the reader to seek out the best care from his/her physician and/or diabetes educator.